toggledbits/GitUpdater/README.md

 ### Determining if Updates are Available ###

-To determine if an update is available, the plugin should load GitUpdater and call checkForUpdates().
+To determine if an update is available, the plugin should load GitUpdater and call checkForUpdate().

 ```
 GitUpdater = require("GitUpdater")
 lastVersionId = luup.variable_get( myServiceId, "GitHubReleaseId", myDeviceNum )
-canUpdate, updateInfo = GitUpdater.checkForUpdates( "githubuser", "reponame", lastVersionId, lastVersionId == nil )
+canUpdate, updateInfo = GitUpdater.checkForUpdate( "githubuser", "reponame", lastVersionId, lastVersionId == nil )
 ```

-Immediately or at some point later, the plugin can then call for the update to occur, using the information passed back by the prior call to checkForUpdates().
+Immediately or at some point later, the plugin can then call for the update to occur, using the information passed back by the prior call to checkForUpdate().

 ```
 if canUpdate then